tomjoht/tomjoht.github.io/_posts/2016/7/2016-07-15-transforming-documentation-processes-docs-as-code.md

 Once published, maintaining docs requires regular updates, constant vigilance, and more.
 You need to keep aware of forum threads, support cases, newly added tickets, code changes, and more.
 All of this takes time and perseverance.

-Good documenation is not easy to write -- too often we're look for a magic bullet with tools to solve our problems.
+Good documenation is not easy to write -- too often we look for a magic bullet with tools to solve our problems.
 Tools won't solve the problem of poor documentation.
 At times tools alleviate some of the burdens of the authoring process, but at the end of the day, it's the content you create that determines whether your documentation is helpful or not.
 Tools do not create content.
 People do.